microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printjob-update-configuration.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

-To use the Universal Print service, the user or app's tenant must have an active Universal Print subscription, a permission that grants [Get printer](printer-get.md) access, and one of the permissions listed in the following table.
+To use the Universal Print service, the user or app's tenant must have an active Universal Print subscription, either of _Printer.Read.All_ or _Printer.ReadWrite.All_ application permission, and one of the permissions listed in the following table.

 |Permission type | Permissions (from least to most privileged) |
 |:---------------|:--------------------------------------------|